 Note: If a handheld wand is being used to wash the unit, the pressure nozzle must be kept a minimum of 24 inches/.61m from the unit.
-In addition, the same water temperatures and stretcher configurations apply as the cart washer.
+In addition, the same water temperatures and stretcher configurations apply as for the cart washer.

-Before returning the unit to service after cleaning, ensure that the unit is functioning properly by verifying that all labels are intact, raise/lower the stretcher height, brake/steer pedal locks properly in both positions, latch/unlatch the siderails, raise/lower the fowler and gatch, and check all components for proper lubrication.
+Before returning the unit to service after cleaning, ensure that the unit is functioning properly by verifying that all labels are intact, raise/lower the stretcher height, brake/steer pedal locks properly in both positions, latch/unlatch the siderails, and raise/lower the fowler and gatch.